mpcsb/testing_branch/_posts/2025-11-07-Z3-and-model-equivalence.md

   - optimization
   - model-equivalence
   - machine-learning
-  - uncertainty
+  - operations
 share: true
 subscribe: true
 comments: false
 ---

-Most model compression techniques stop after validation accuracy.
+Most model replacement flows stop after **validation accuracy**.

-If loss and accuracy remain roughly the same, the task is completed.
+If loss and accuracy remain roughly the same, the task is considered done.
-Validation accuracy only tells us the models agree on the samples we checked; it says nothing about the rest of the input space.
+But validation only tells us that **on the samples we checked** the models behave similarly.

+It says **nothing about the rest of the input space.**

+## Why this matters — two major use cases

+There are at least two distinct workflows where this matters:

+### A) Model pruning / distillation / simplification
-## When pruning or simplifying a model
+We modify a model intentionally:

-We prune or replace models for practical reasons (essentially operational constraints).
-Things like: latency, memory, cost, deployment simplicity, simplification for interpretability...
+- reduce latency
+- reduce model size
+- simplify the architecture (for interpretability or cost)

+We want to know if the simplified model really behaves like the original one.

-Example: Random Forest → Pruned Random Forest
+>Example: Random Forest → Pruned Random Forest (our example in this post)

-We check if the validation accuracy is the same, and hope it means the models are the same.
-That's false.

-And depending on the agressiveness of the pruning and amount of data at our disposal, something critical to know.
+### B) Model retraining / continuous integration
+A model is re-trained with new data, new hyperparams, or a new architecture.

+Before replacing the model in production we need to know:

+**Is the new model equivalent to the legacy one, or where do they differ?
+How much and where do they differ?**

+This turns model replacement into a **regression test**, similar to a CI/CD.
+This makes model updates less opaque and gives all the scope we need to understand how it generalizes.

+---

 Validation tells us **similarity on sampled points**, on information that we already have.
 What we want is **equivalence**: